zacharyjarnagin/personal-site-backend/README.md

+# Personal Site Backend
+An Node & Express server backend for my Personal Site.
+Uses mongoDB for storage.
+Deployed with Heroku.

 ## Setup & Development
 Copy the file `.env.example` and populate the example fields.
 Run `npm start` to start the server.